MrJSwotinsky/AP_Computer_Science_Principles/README.md

 **Digital Course Locatation:** https://github.com/MrJSwotinsky/AP_Computer_Science_Principles

-**Prerequisite:** Introduction to Web Development (HTML / CSS / JavaScript)
+**Prerequisites:** Introduction to Information Technology and Introduction to Web Development (HTML / CSS / JavaScript)

-**Course Description:** AP Computer Science Principles 1 is the first semester in a two-semester sequence.
-Together, AP Computer Science Principles 1 and 2 serve as the 3rd and 4th of 8 Computer Science courses required for the CTE Computer Science pathway at Inwood Early College.
+**Course Description:** AP Computer Science Principles 1 (Fall) and 2 (Spring) serve as the 3rd and 4th of 8 Computer Science courses required for the CTE Computer Science pathway at Inwood Early College.
 AP Computer Science Principles is designed to introduce you to a broad range of topics in the field of Computer Science.
 Through a variety of projects, you will learn to evaluate and solve problems by designing, coding, and debugging your own programs.
 You will also have the opportunity to examine how computing shapes our society by investigating topics such as the Internet, cybersecurity, data privacy, the digital divide, and other ethical issues in Computer Science.
 After successful completion of this course, you will not only be prepared for further exploration of topics in Computer Science.
 You will also be able to apply the skills you have learned to a variety of different contexts.
 This course is also designed to prepare you for the AP Computer Science Principles Exam.

 **Course Outcomes:** Upon successful completion of this course, you will be able to...